ujen5173/ReadWonders/README.md

 Please make sure your code adheres to our coding standards.

-Thank you for contributing to StoryNest!
+Thank you for contributing to ReadWonders!
 Together, we can build a platform where every story matters and every voice is heard.